spideruci/morpheus/README.md

 ## Environment Variables:

-By default it will request files that are placed in `public/data/`.

 | Variable Name              | Goal           | Example        |
 |----------------------------|----------------|----------------|
 | REACT_APP_REST_API         | Configure to use the REST api instead of static files  | true |